Finding the Best USB Audio Interface Under 500 Dollars for Home Recordings on a Budget

 Audient is well known for their large scale mixing consoles with industry best microphone preamps.
 Their mixing boards can be found in recording studios world wide.
 They began making small scale digital USB audio interfaces just a few years ago and they have made a huge impression on the market.
 Users tout the quietness and clarity of their preamps as well as their wonderful digital to analogue conversion capabilities.
 The Audient iD4 is the baby of their line up and I believe it’s an excellent choice for any singer songwriter looking to start their own home studio (or even upgrade!).
 The iD4 has one of Audient’s world class mic preamps coupled with a JFET instrument input for simultaneous vocal and instrument recording.
 The iD4 is also equipped with two headphone outputs which is both helpful and unheard of for an interface in this price range!
 The iD4 also provides “Scroll Control” technology which allows for hands on control of your DAW by allowing the control knob on the iD4 to control the input level of the item on your DAW that your mouse hovers over!
 This is a unique feature which enables easier control of those controls that are difficult to fine tune with a mouse.
 The unit is limited to 96kHz for recording, but in all honesty, I typically record in 48kHz anyway.
 In fact, I’ve never recorded in 192kHz and have only recorded in 96kHz for one project.
 I don’t believe the added resolution is truly that discernible and it requires much more disc space to accomplish project wide.
 Low latency monitoring is provided with monitor mixing capabilities, but effects are not included on board.
 For the added recording quality, I wouldn’t let these short comings stop me.
 I believe the Audient iD4 is one of the best digital audio USB interfaces under 200 dollars!
 Go To Top

-The Steinberg UR242 has the same awesome DSP features of the UR44 with fewer channel inputs and outputs.
-This combination makes it perfect for any solo artist or even a small duo!
-The UR242 USB audio interface is equipped with two Class-A Yamaha D-Pre XLR mic preamps.
-The result is clean, clear, detailed audio for excellent 24-bit / 192 kHz recording.
-One of the UR242’s Neutrik combi XLR inputs can also accommodate a 1/4″ TS input for guitars or basses.
+The Steinberg UR22c has the same awesome DSP features of the UR24c without the RCA inputs and outputs.
+The UR22c is Steinberg’s upgraded version of the trusty UR22.
+Their newest USB Audio Interfaces utilize USB-C (USB 3.0).
+The 2 inputs / 2 outputs make it perfect for any solo artist or even a small duo!
+The UR22c USB audio interface is equipped with two Class-A Yamaha D-Pre XLR mic preamps.
+The result is clean, clear, detailed audio for excellent, USB 3.0, 32-bit / 192 kHz audio recording.
+One of the UR22c’s Neutrik combo XLR inputs can also accommodate a 1/4″ TS input for guitars or basses.
 This eliminates the need for a direct box, making setup much easier.
-Two additional 1/4″ TRS balanced inputs are provided on the rear of the unit for line level input signals such as keyboards, effects units, etc… Yamaha’s dspMixFX is the front end for the internal DSP.
-This not only gives you latency free monitoring capabilities, but also it also provides effects and dynamics processing for each input!
+Yamaha’s dspMixFX has also been included on the UR22c!
+This not only gives you latency free monitoring capabilities, but it also provides effects and dynamics processing for each input!
 Ihe dspMixFX also includes Yamaha’s own guitar amp modeling capabilities with four amplifier variations: Crunch, Lead, Drive and Clean!
-The UR242 will work flawlessly with any DAW and provides class compliant (CC) mode for use with most any iPad or iPhone app!
-In addition to this, the UR242 will seamlessly integrate into Cubase as an added benefit for Cubase users.
-The UR242 also provides Midi I/O for added flexibility and control of most any midi capable device.
+The UR22c will work flawlessly with any DAW and provides class compliant (CC) mode for use with most any iPad or iPhone app!
+In addition to this, the UR22c will seamlessly integrate into Cubase as an added benefit for Cubase users.
+The UR22c also provides Midi I/O for added flexibility and control of most any midi capable device.
 If you are a solo musician or even a small duo, this may be the best USB audio interface under 200 dollars for your needs.

 Best USB Audio Interface Under 100 Dollars